 - Frozen inside coil

-A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by filthy air filters or collapsed return air ductwork.
+A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.

-Best practices suggest that the number one way for a Austin area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
+Best practices suggest that the most effective way for a Austin area homeowner to prevent these common problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be uncovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can quickly diagnose the problem area and make the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can quickly diagnose the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!